5 Best Benchtop Band Saws – Small Bandsaws Reviewed in 2023

 1. Grizzly G0555HX Deluxe Benchtop Band Saw – Best Overall

-Rather than just tell you the Grizzly G0555XH is our absolute favorite benchtop bandsaw currently on the market, we thought we’d give you some evidence instead.
-We resawed a 10-inch oak plank into two planks of equal thickness, then measured the thickness at the top and bottom.
-The difference?
-About a hundredth of an inch.
+Rather than just tell you the Grizzly G0555XH is our absolute favorite benchtop bandsaw currently on the market, we thought we’d give you the evidence instead.
+We resawed a 10-inch oak plank into two planks of equal thickness and then measured the thickness at the top and bottom.
+The difference was about a hundredth of an inch.

 With a 1.75-HP motor, this band saw makes almost any sheet of wood, plastic, or metal feel soft.
-We’ve taken to using it for cuts we’d ordinarily go to our table saw for – it’s that good.
+We’ve used it for cuts we’d ordinarily go to our table saw for; it’s that good.
 On top of all that, despite our best efforts, we can’t seem to break it.
 It never complains, never bogs down, and the base never rattles.
 What more could you want?

 - Next-level performance